wp-plugins/wp-spamshield/readme.txt

 Stable tag: trunk
 License: GPLv2

-A powerful, user-friendly, all-in-one anti-spam plugin that eliminates comment spam & registration spam.
-Includes spam-blocking contact form.
+An extremely powerful WordPress anti-spam plugin that eliminates comment spam, trackback spam, contact form spam & registration spam.

 == Description ==

+An extremely powerful and user friendly WordPress anti-spam plugin that stops blog spam cold, including:

+* Comment spam
+* Trackback and pingback spam
+* Contact form spam
+* Registration spam

-**An extremely powerful and user friendly WordPress anti-spam plugin that stops blog spam cold, including comment spam, trackback and pingback spam, contact form spam, and registration spam.** See what it's like to run a WordPress site without spam!
-Includes spam-blocking contact form feature. **WP-SpamShield is an all-in-one spam solution for WordPress.**
+See what it's like to run a WordPress site without spam!
+WP-SpamShield is an all-in-one spam solution for WordPress.

-= A Powerful Weapon Against: Comment Spam, Trackback Spam, Contact Form Spam, and Registration Spam - Without CAPTCHAS = WP-SpamShield eliminates *comment spam*, *trackback spam & pingback spam*, *contact form spam*, and *user registration spam*. **No CAPTCHA's, challenge questions or other inconvenience to site visitors** - it works silently in the background.
+= A Powerful Weapon Against WordPress Spam - Without CAPTCHAS = No CAPTCHA's, challenge questions or other inconvenience to site visitors - it works silently in the background.

-The bottom line, is that this plugin just plain works, and is a **powerful weapon against spam**.

 = Documentation / Tech Support =
 * Documentation: [Plugin Homepage](http://www.redsandmarketing.com/plugins/wp-spamshield/)